InanoKnowles/Project4/README.md

 ![Screenshot 2023-02-10 at 11 39 32 pm](https://user-images.githubusercontent.com/116997107/218106085-d79cfe3b-107d-48ee-9f07-236dbb1fd105.png)

 I'll need to practice explaining things on a low level, better breaking down of high level and observing what every tiny bit of code does at different points within the code.
 I really need to read real books written by people in my age group so that I can use better words and describe things properly.
-Though I may not be able to do that in this very moment I know I will be able too.
+One step at a time.

 ![Screenshot 2023-02-12 at 11 29 55 pm](https://user-images.githubusercontent.com/116997107/218314350-70cb9a76-9965-4429-9135-33799be158fa.png)